MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 You can follow [provision SharePoint-based app](/microsoftteams/platform/sbs-gs-spfx?tabs=vscode%2Cviscode&tutorial-step=4).

 > [!NOTE]
-> Currently, the building Teams app with sharepoint framework with Teams Toolkit doesn't have direct integration with Azure, the contents in the doc doesn't apply to SPFx based apps.
+> Currently, the building Teams app with SharePoint framework and Teams Toolkit doesn't have direct integration with Azure, the contents in the doc doesn't apply to SPFx based apps.

 <br>